Artyrio226/Artyrio226/README.md

   ![](https://komarev.com/ghpvc/?username=Artyrio226)

 :man_technologist: About me :
-* I am from Moscow :city_sunrise:
-* I am a Java programmer ☕
+* I am a Java programmer from Moscow :city_sunrise:

 -----
 ### :hammer_and_wrench: Languages and Tools :